melakakini/appernetic-hugo-project/content/about.md

     It's tough enough having to learn git and then hugo and then firebase and then appernetic comes along.
 What a relief.
 ***Shout out to appernetic***

+Today is the 25 th of May 2017 and I'm making another attempt to make this work.
+Or at least try to understand what appernetic is doing to help people get their static websites online.

+Am wondering if it's the theme I've chosen.